 How to get to Metz

-From 2007 it has become very easy to get to Metz from Paris thanks to the new TGV Est-Européen, which takes 1.30 hours from Paris-Gare de l’Est. From London Saint Pancras it is a good 5 hour journey by train with a change in Paris.
-Metz is also directly linked to Brussels, Frankfurt and Lyon by train.
+It is very easy to get to Metz from Paris thanks to the TGV Est-Européen, which takes 1.20 hours from Paris-Gare de l’Est. From London Saint Pancras it is a good 5-hour journey by train with a change in Paris.
+The city is also directly linked to Brussels, Frankfurt and Lyon by train.

 Metz is also easily reached from Paris by the Autoroute de l’Est (motorway A4), and from Luxembourg and Lyon by the A31.

-If you are travelling from Australia or America, the best way to reach Metz is to take a flight either to Paris Charles de Gaulle or Frankfurt am Rhein airports, and take a train from there.
+If you are travelling from Australia or America, the best way to reach Metz is to take a flight either to Paris Charles de Gaulle, Frankfurt am Rhein or Luxembourg airports, and take a train from there.

 - All our 100% French-written articles about Metz on the Mon Grand-Est blog

 - Get your ticket to the Pompidou Centre in Metz